 1. Treat Your Personal Brand Like it’s your Job

-Your most important brand is your own – use your social media including Facebook, Instagram, Snapchat, and Twitter to create an online presence while simultaneously developing skills that will serve you in your PR career.
+Your most important brand is your own – use your social media including Facebook, Instagram, TikTok, and Twitter to create an online presence while simultaneously developing skills that will serve you in your PR career.
 Play around with different features of each platform – evaluate what posts and hashtags get you more engagement in the form of likes, followers and comments and integrate your findings into future posts.
 Engage with influencers, editors, stylists, and bloggers in an organic way on these platforms to further build credibility within the industry.

 In addition to having a strong social media presence that aligns with your career goals, your own blog is a great way to further differentiate yourself while interviewing for PR jobs.
 You’ll learn what elements make a successful blog post/story and can use that knowledge when drafting press releases, pitches, and invites.
 You might even get some pitches yourself and you’ll quickly learn what is and is not eye-catching!

-If committing to your own blog isn’t in the cards right now, consider submitting guest articles from your perspective to sites that focus on millenial career-building or PR blogs.
+If committing to your own blog isn’t in the cards right now, consider submitting guest articles from your perspective to sites that focus on millennial career-building or PR blogs.
 Or go directly to sites that explore topics that you’re interested in, like eco outlets where you can write your favorite green beauty products.

 Blogging and contributing online can give you a huge advantage.
 Writing for the web and getting your name out there is another way to practice skills you’ll need for your PR job.

 2. Think of job descriptions as secret codes for skill-building